-The final Clark exception allows an untimely habeas petition to be considered if the petitioner was convicted under an invalid statute.38 For instance, in In re Reno, the California Supreme Court held that the petitioner’s challenges to the constitutionality of the California death penalty would not de denied as untimely pursuant to the fourth Clark exception.39
+The final Clark exception allows an untimely habeas petition to be considered if the petitioner was convicted under an invalid statute.38 For instance, in In re Reno, the California Supreme Court held that the petitioner’s challenges to the constitutionality of the California death penalty would not be denied as untimely pursuant to the fourth Clark exception.39

 In capital cases, the initial habeas petition must be filed within a year of habeas counsel being appointed.40 The only way around this deadline is through a showing of actual innocence by a preponderance of all available evidence.41

-There is no specific deadline for filing initial habeas petitions in non-capital cases, but they should be filed in promptly in a timely fashion, which typically means within a few months of the reply deadline in the direct appeal.
-Untimely petitions may still be considered on the merits if there was good cause for the untimeliness or one of the Clark exceptions applies.
+There is no specific deadline for filing initial habeas petitions in non-capital cases, but they should be filed promptly in a timely fashion, which typically means within a few months of the reply deadline in the direct appeal.
+Untimely petitions may still be considered on the merits if there was good cause for the untimeliness or if one of the Clark exceptions applies.

 The material copied above is a chapter from attorney Aaron Spolin’s forthcoming book Strategies for California Habeas Corpus Writs — A Guide for Attorneys.

 To learn more about Aaron Spolin, you can read about his awards and background.
 To speak with him about your own habeas corpus case, you can call him or one of the appeals lawyers at Spolin Law P.C. at (866) 716-2805.

 - 1) In Re Sanders, 21 Cal.4th 697, 703 (Cal.
 1999).

 - 2) Id. at 705.